-An online learning specialist’s avenue to sharing new innovation in online educational media.
-Highlighting passion in spreading knowledge, learning, and interaction, the website shares good leads to books, publications, presentations, newsletters, and articles that educators might find useful in their profession.
+An online learning specialist’s avenue for sharing new topics concerning online educational media.
+The blog discusses passion in spreading knowledge, learning, and interaction.
+The website also shares good leads to books, publications, presentations, newsletters, and articles that educators might find useful in their profession.

 Contact: Stephen Downes

 containing ideas and time-saving resources for busy teachers.
 Laura’s posts consist mainly of teacher hacks, fun activities for kids, professional development insights, student engagement, making connections, and other fun ideas.
 Laura is an author and teacher based in Fayetteville, NC.

 Contact: Laura Candler

 An edublog involving a teacher’s fun experiences with six-year-olds in a school in Saskatchewan, Canada.
 Ms. Cassidy invites you to join the joy and excitement of learning through her Twitter feed and daily activities with her jolly and super curious students.